xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 the keywords THEN and DO in these locations.

-I have no problem with leaving out these keywords, and the parser has no trouble either, ON CONDITION that we make no errors in the bool-expression part.
+I have no problem with leaving out these keywords, and the parser has no trouble either, _on condition_ that we make no errors in the bool-expression part.
 On  the  other hand, if we were to include these extra keywords we would get yet one more level of insurance at very little  cost,  and  I  have no problem with that, either.